linu-shibu/fraud-detection-imbalance-comparison/README.md

 Mid-project, comparing XGBoost trained on undersampled data against a test set encoded using the *full* dataset's label distribution produced a sharp, suspicious drop in recall (0.98 → 0.16).
-Root cause: target encoding values are learned from whichever training labels produced them — encoding fit on a 50/50 undersampled set assigns very different values to the same real-world category than encoding fit on the true 172:1 distribution.
+Root cause: target encoding values are learned from whichever training labels produced them, encoding fit on a 50/50 undersampled set assigns very different values to the same real-world category than encoding fit on the true 172:1 distribution.
 Evaluating a model against features encoded on a different